Introduction to Automatic Translations

 Study Configuration

-If an Admin manually edits an auto-translated text, the system will not replace those changes with future translations.
+If an Admin manually edits auto-translated text, the system will not replace those changes with future translations.

 Viewing Translations

-Once a study has received data from participants, admins can view the responses translated into their locale language by enabling the toggle labelled “ View translated content” located in the language dropdown from the navigation bar.
+Once a study has received data from participants, Admins can view the responses translated into their locale language by enabling the “Translated responses” toggle.

 When translations are enabled, all study content will appear in the selected language, creating a unified experience for reviewing responses.

-Important Note: Certain platform areas do not currently support automatic translation:
+Certain platform areas do not currently support automatic translation:

 • Excerpting and Verbatims – Only original text can be excerpted to prevent translations from altering meaning when taken out of context.

-Some visual elements like word clouds and charts remain unilingual, meaning translations are not applied to their text components.
+Some visual elements, like word clouds and charts, remain unilingual, meaning translations are not applied to their text components.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.